-In addition to the scholarship, the first-place winner will have their essay printed in B’nai B’rith Magazine Winter 2023 edition and published on B’nai B’rith’s website and social media platforms.
-The essay may also be used in the organization’s promotional email material.
+In addition to the scholarship, the first-place winner will have their essay featured in the Winter 2024 edition of B’nai B’rith Magazine and published on B’nai B’rith’s website and social media platforms.

 Essays should be sent to firstname.lastname@example.org and must include the following information:

 Subject Line of email submission should include: NSBA Essay Contest submission from [YOUR NAME]

 Questions?
 Contact Liz Krebs, Program Manager, B’nai B’rith International: email@example.com

 - Entries must be submitted in English, as a Word or Google doc, and be a maximum of 750 words in length.